 The juvenile and parent must sign a contract agreeing to perform community service, complete an online evidence based educational course, remain drug and alcohol free, submit to random urine testing, counseling (if appropriate), and payment of restitution.
 Each juvenile is supervised by a caseworker over a period of six months.
 If the juvenile successfully completes the requirements of the individualized program, the complaint is dismissed, and there will be no criminal record.
 If the juvenile does not complete the program, his or her case will proceed to arraignment in the Juvenile Court.

 For more information please click on the following link:

 Barnstable County Sheriff's Office Youth Programs

-This seminar is a prevention and intervention program which is a coordinated effort between Mothers Against Drunk Driving and the probation department.
-Each 2 ½-hour seminar includes powerful speakers who have experienced first hand the effects of drunk driving.
-An inmate from the Barnstable House of Correction who is serving time for a drug or alcohol related offense also speaks to the participants.
+This seminar is a prevention and intervention program which is a coordinated effort between District Attorney’s Office and the probation department.
+Each 2 1/2-hour seminar includes powerful speakers who have experienced firsthand the effects of substance abuse, underage drinking and driving.
+An inmate from the Barnstable House of Correction who is serving time for a drug or alcohol related offense may also speak to the participants.

 A program coordinated with the Juvenile Judge, Probation and Community Resources:

 "At the heart of the Changing Lives philosophy is the notion that literature, one of the great common denominators of the human experience, has the power to affect our thoughts and behavior...we can recognize ourselves and others in the characters of great books, and in so doing gain much-needed understanding about who we are and who we want to be—in our most private thoughts and in the relationships and actions that link us to others.”

 The State Courts Against Road Rage (SCARR)